ibm-cloud-docs/Db2onCloud/dr.md

 3. The new DR node is displayed on the **Disaster recovery** page along with a notification indicating a successful deployment.
    ![DR Deployed](images/dr_3_v2.jpg  "Recovery node created"){: caption="Figure 3.
 Recovery node sucessfully created" caption-side="bottom"}

+### Deleting a DR node
+{: #dr_delete_dr_node}

+Deleting a DR service instance removes only the DR node, leaving the HA instance intact.
+Once deleted, you can re-deploy a DR node in any designated location from the HA setup.

+The DR node must be in a standby state before you can delete it.
+If it is not in standby, you must initiate a failback to the primary site. {: important}

 ### Forcing a failover to the DR site
 {: #dr_force_failover}